metio/terraform-provider-k8s/docs/resources/lambda_services_k8s_aws_function_v1alpha1.md

 - `handler` (String) The name of the method within your code that Lambda calls to execute your function.
 Handler is required if the deployment package is a .zip file archive.
 The format includes the file name.
 It can also include namespaces and other qualifiers, depending on the runtime.
 For more information, see Programming Model (https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html).
 - `image_config` (Attributes) Container image configuration values (https://docs.aws.amazon.com/lambda/latest/dg/configuration-images.html#configuration-images-settings) that override the values in the container image Dockerfile. (see [below for nested schema](#nestedatt--spec--image_config))
 - `kms_key_arn` (String) The ARN of the Amazon Web Services Key Management Service (KMS) key that's used to encrypt your function's environment variables.
 If it's not provided, Lambda uses a default service key.
+- `kms_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--kms_key_ref))
 - `layers` (List of String) A list of function layers (https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) to add to the function's execution environment.
 Specify each layer by its ARN, including the version.
 - `memory_size` (Number) The amount of memory available to the function (https://docs.aws.amazon.com/lambda/latest/dg/configuration-memory.html) at runtime.
 Increasing the function memory also increases its CPU allocation.
 The default value is 128 MB.
 The value can be any multiple of 1 MB.
 - `package_type` (String) The type of deployment package.
 Set to Image for container image and set Zip for ZIP archive.